methodphoto/themincricketclub/1996/littlewick-green.md

 **Result:** {{page.result}}

-J Hylton first hundred for the Min.
+J Hylton first hundred for the Min.<br />
 Partnership of 102 between J Hylton and R Beswick

 ## The Min Innings